 (WI) Refers to a writing intensive course within the major.

-§ Please see an adviser for a complete list of photographic sciences electives.
+§ Please see an advisor for a complete list of photographic sciences electives.

-** Please see an adviser for math and science course recommendations.
+** Please see an advisor for math and science course recommendations.

 For all bachelor’s degree programs, a strong performance in a college preparatory program is expected.
 Generally, this includes 4 years of English, 3-4 years of mathematics, 2-3 years of science, and 3 years of social studies and/or history.